gereleth/jupyter-bbox-widget/README.md

 There is an example of a simple annotation workflow in [`examples/introduction.ipynb`](https://github.com/gereleth/jupyter-bbox-widget/blob/main/examples/introduction.ipynb) notebook.

+### View only mode

+You can disable editing of annotations by setting `widget.view_only = True`.
+This is useful for viewing annotation outputs without accidentally changing them.

 ### Recording additional data

 Sometimes you need to record more info about an object than just a location and a class label.
 For example, you might want to specify whether the object is in focus or blurred, record its size or other properties.